 According to S&P Global Market Intelligence data, 26.85 million shares of Hertz sold short as of April 30th, 2020.
 This means that nearly 27% of all outstanding shares were being bet against by short-sellers.

-While Hertz is just one example, it serves as a reminder that short sellers are not always right about a stock’s direction.
+While Hertz is just one example, it reminds us that short sellers are not always right about a stock’s direction.
 Sometimes, even the most bearish investors can be caught off guard by positive news.
 As such, it is important to always do your research before making any investment decisions.

 Short selling risks.